JohnnyXiangyu/BookKeeper/README.md

 ## TODOs

  When there's no db file at given location, prompt the user to create a new one.
+ Store config files under user directories.